KDAB/knut/docs/API/script/cppdocument.md

 Opens the corresponding source or header files, the current document is the new file.
 If no files have been found, it's a no-op.

+#### <a name="queryMethodDefinition"></a>array<[QueryMatch](../script/querymatch.md)> **queryMethodDefinition**(string scope, string methodName)

+Returns the list of methods definitions matching the given name and scope.
+`scope` may be either a class name, a namespace or empty.

+Every QueryMatch returned by this function will have the following captures available:

+- `scope` - The scope of the method (if any is provided)
+- `name` - The name of the function
+- `definition` - The entire method definition
+- `parameter-list` - The list of parameters
+- `parameters` - One capture per parameter, containing the type and name of the parameter, excluding comments!
+- `body` - The body of the method (including curly-braces)

 #### <a name="removeInclude"></a>**removeInclude**(string include)